Joe McNerney: Crawley Town

 On 19 June 2015, McNerney joined League Two side Crawley Town on a two-year deal after impressing whilst at Woking.
 After being assigned the number five jersey, McNerney made his debut in Crawley's 1–1 away draw against Oxford United, featuring for the entire 90 minutes.
 On 10 October 2015, McNerney supposedly dislocated his kneecap after landing awkwardly from a jump in a match against Leyton Orient.
 However, a month later, it was revealed that the injury was not as bad as first thought.
 On 28 March 2016, McNerney made his return from his long-term injury, in a 2–0 home defeat against Exeter City, replacing Jon Ashton with just over ten minutes remaining.
 On 9 April 2016, McNerney went onto score his first Crawley goal in their reverse home fixture against Oxford United, which resulted in a 5–1 shock defeat, with the centre-half netting the opener in the 28th minute.

 On 6 August 2016, McNerney made his first appearance of the 2016–17 campaign, in a 1–0 home victory over Wycombe Wanderers.
 Two weeks later, McNerney scored Crawley's equaliser in their 1–1 home draw with Barnet after John Akinde had given the visitors the lead in the 3rd minute.
 A couple of weeks after scoring in Crawley's away victory over Wycombe Wanderers, McNerney was rewarded with a new two-year contract, with the option for a third-year.

 On 18 May 2021, it was announced that McNerney would leave the club upon the expiry of his contract following a six-year spell.

 Return to Woking

 On 7 June 2021, following his release from Crawley, McNerney opted to return to his boyhood club, Woking on a two-year deal.
 On 21 August 2021, McNerney made his return in a Woking shirt, playing the full 90 minutes during their 2–1 away victory against Wealdstone on the opening day of the 2021–22 campaign.

+Following 69 appearances and 2 goals, it was announced that after two years back at the Cardinals, McNerney would once again leave the club following the conclusion of his contract in June 2023.

+Havant & Waterlooville

+On 9 June 2023, Havant & Waterlooville announced the signing of McNerney on a two-year contract.
+He was chosen as the team's captain for the 2024–25 season.

+Weymouth

+On 24 June 2024, Weymouth announced the signing of McNerney.
+He debuted for Weymouth in the 4–2 friendly win against Portland United on 5 July 2025.

+He left the club on 5 September 2025 after making six competitive appearances including one in the FA Cup against Tadley Calleva.